Duet3D/wiki-content/Duet3D_hardware/Duet_2_family/Duet_2_Maestro.md

 ## Firmware notes

-* Compatible RepRapFirmware versions: RRF 2.x, RRF 3.x
+* Compatible RepRapFirmware versions: RRF 2.x, RRF 3.x up to 3.5.x.
+Not supported in RRF 3.6.0 or later because the MCU on the Maestro does not have floating point hardware.

 ## Open Source